LegallyNotBlonde/Movie_Analysis/README.md

 Objective:
 To predict future movie sales by analyzing historical performance data related to actors, directors, genres, and other factors.

-Scope: USA

-1. Data Preprocessing
-•	Load the Dataset: Use pandas to read the dataset.
-•	Remove Null Values: Check for nulls in important columns and handle them (drop or impute).
-•	Drop Irrelevant Columns: movie_imdb_link and aspect_ratio.
-•	Convert Data Types: Ensure that all features are in the appropriate format (e.g., convert categorical variables to numerical using encoding).

-2. Exploratory Data Analysis (EDA)
-•	Descriptive Statistics: Use .describe() to get an overview of the dataset.
-•	Averages and Distributions: Visualize the distribution of key features using histograms or box plots. o	Visualization: bar plots for categorical features (e.g., genres, directors)
-•	Correlation Analysis: Calculate the correlation between numerical features using a heatmap.
-This will help identify relationships that might influence movie sales. o	Visualization: Heatmap using seaborn.

-3. Feature Selection
-•	Feature Importance: Use random forest to to identify features influencing movie sales.
-•	Visualization: Bar plots to show feature importance.

-4. Linear Regression Model
-•	Split the Data: Use train-test split for model validation.
-•	Build the Model: Use scikit-learn to create a linear regression model.
-•	Evaluate Performance: Assess model performance using metrics like R², Mean Absolute Error (MAE), and Mean Squared Error (MSE).
-•	Visualization: Scatter plot of predicted vs. actual sales.
-5. Neural Network Model
-•	Define the Neural Network: Use Keras to build a neural network model with appropriate layers.
-•	Train the Model: Train the model on the training set and validate on the test set.
-•	Evaluate Performance: Use the same metrics as in the linear regression phase.

-6. Model Optimization
-•	Hyperparameter Tuning: Experiment with different architectures, activation functions, learning rates, and batch sizes.

 ## Purpose:
 1. **Forecasting Movie Sales Based on Historical Performance**
 2. **Make suggestions to movie producers on how to maximize their gross revenue**: